JWehder/Planet-Hopper/README.md

   config.action_mailer.perform_deliveries = true
   config.action_mailer.raise_delivery_errors = true
 ```
 The ENV variables are automatically initialized when the application is first initialized.
+Similar to the client side development server, you will need to shut off your rails server by pressing Control & C on your keyboard simultaneously within the terminal window running your server.
+Turn the server back on with 'rails s' and your ENV variables should be working properly.

 ## Environment Setup